LunasCodingDiary/LetterboxdPlus/README.md

 # LETTERBOXD PLUS
-LETTERBOXD PLUS is a clone of the film review website LETTERRBOXD where USERs can mark a film they have watched, like it and comment on it.
+LETTERBOXD PLUS is a clone of the film review website LETTERBOXD where USERs can mark a film they have watched, like it and comment on it.

 Developed by Luna Fang